 In \cite{OP} the notion of quasi-integrability was considered in the case of Laplace operator.
-Let us mention that our notion of quasi-integrability is more general (since it applies to wider class of operators), but at the same time is stronger than the notion introduced in \cite{OP} in the particular case of Laplace operator.
-As a matter of fact the quasi-integrability introduced in \cite{OP} coincides with the local quasi-integrability considered in the paper \cite{Kl:AMPA} devoted to elliptic systems involving Laplace operator (see comments following \cite[Remark 2.3]{Kl:AMPA}).
-Let us also note that in the case of Laplace operator the life-time $\zeta$ of the associated process is predictable.
+Our notion of quasi-integrability is more general (since it applies to wider class of operators), but at the same time is stronger than the notion introduced in \cite{OP} in the particular case of Laplace operator.
+As a matter of fact, the quasi-integrability introduced in \cite{OP} coincides with the local quasi-integrability considered in the paper \cite{Kl:AMPA} devoted to elliptic systems involving Laplace operator (see comments following \cite[Remark 2.3]{Kl:AMPA}).
+Note also that in the case of Laplace operator the life-time $\zeta$ of the associated process is predictable.
 Therefore the results of \cite{Kl:AMPA} suggest that in the case of operators associated with a quasi-regular Dirichlet form for which the life-time of the associated process is predictable (e.g. regular Dirichlet form without killing part) the main results of our paper hold true if in their assumptions we replace quasi-integrability by local quasi-integrability.

-In the rest of the paper if there will be no ambiguity we drop the letter $\EE$ in the notation.
+In the paper, if there will be no ambiguity, we drop the letter $\EE$ in the notation.
 For instance, instead of writing $\EE$-quasi-continuous, $\EE$-smooth, etc. we simply write quasi-continuous, smooth, etc. By $\rightarrow_P$ we denote the convergence in probability $P$. $x^+=\max(x,0)$, $x^-=\max(-x,0)$.